simonrose121/phd/_posts/2016-11-18-programming-paradigms.md

 A programming paradigm is a style or "way" of programming.
 I want to try and attempt to categorise educational programming environments using traditional programming paradigms.

-Peter van Roy categorised programming in to the following paradigms.
+Peter van Roy categorised programming in to the following paradigms:

 ![van Roy]({{ site.url }}{{ site.baseurl }}/assets/vanroy.jpg)

+**Key Features**

 The features relevant to educational programming that van Roy describes are as follows: